EvKalken/birdsofafeather.eu/blog/georgia/best-of-kakheti.md

 Kakheti, Georgia's premier wine region, is an unmissable destination for any traveler seeking a blend of history, culture, and natural beauty.
 Known as the birthplace of wine, Kakheti offers a rich tapestry of experiences that showcase its deep-rooted viticulture, stunning landscapes, and warm hospitality.
 Here are the top things to do in Kakheti:

-::: details Table of Contents
+::: warning Table of Contents
 [[toc]]
 :::
 ## Explore Sighnaghi: The City of Love